lzap/snap-guest/README.md

 LVM for example).

 Feel free to configure the base image according to your needs.
 It's recommended to install a few packages like ntpd or acpid.
+Make sure network is also on when switching off NetworkManager.
 The following blog post contains more information about configuring base (or "template") guest:

 http://lukas.zapletalovi.com/2011/08/configure-red-hat-or-fedora-as-guest.html